 Which way of hiding WooCommerce products is right for you?

-- Option 2 - Hide product categoriesWooCommerce Protected Categories is good if you want to just create some hidden products in an otherwise public store.
-You can use it to password protect products based on category; hide products by role; or hide products from everyone except specific users.
+- Option 2 - Hide categoriesWooCommerce Protected Categories are good if you want to just create some hidden products in an otherwise public store.
+You can use it to password protect products based on category; WooCommerce hide products by role; or WooCommerce hide products from everyone except specific users.

 Below, I'll take you through how to use each plugin to hide WooCommerce products, as well as the core WooCommerce functionality.
-Or if you prefer, then you can watch a video about how to set up each method:
+Or if you prefer, then you can watch a video about how to set up product visibility WooCommerce:

 Option 1: Hide a specific WooCommerce product from the shop page